"Connected to Innovation and Growth"

 Canada is lagging.
 For some digital services, we pay more and have slower speeds than many other countries.
 This limits the adoption of technologies that would improve our innovation and productivity.

 Affordable, high-speed internet access in rural and remote communities is a priority for all levels of government and industry.
 Budget 2019 establishes a national connectivity target, where every Canadian home and business will have access to speeds of at least 50/10 Mbps within the next 10 years.
-Work is underway to address connectivity gaps through the Government of Canada's Connect to Innovate program, Canadian Radio-television and Telecommunications Commission's Broadband Fund, and Connecting British Columbia program, an initiative funded by the provincial government.
+Work is underway to address connectivity gaps through the Government of Canada's Connect to Innovate program, Canadian Radio-television and Telecommunications Commission's Broadband Fund.

 As well, the Government of Canada continues to make it easier to access its programs online.
 For example, Service Canada's Service Transformation is increasing digital self-serve options, such as Employment Insurance, Canada Pension Plan, and passport services.